Our History

 Name changes to L.H.
 Foster & Sons

 Bobby and Nancy have a son, Watt Jr., and the family business name changes to L.H.
-Foster & Sons.
+Foster & Son.
 The business is incorporated on September 12th.
 LH Sr. passes away, and LH Jr. and Watt Sr. run the company together.

 June 1956